markup/mrkp-jekyll/_posts/2014-01-15-better-cms-experiences.markdown

 ---

-{: .callout}Building better CMS experiences for our clients is simply good business.
+**Building better CMS experiences for our clients is simply good business.**

 With a good CMS experience, proper training and follow-up, and making sure a client understands the purpose of their site, we inform and empower them.
 And that’s a good thing, because informed and empowered clients do two really awesome things: